Female education: Social

 Africa's deep-rooted attitude towards women may be traced back to the patriarchal system that continued in African native culture and colonial experience.
 Traditionally, women's reproductive and family roles are of great value.
-Adolescent African girls feel this pressure strongly because she either assists her mother or other female relatives to complete their home tasks or achieves a transition to an adult role such as a wife or mother at this time.
+Adolescent African girls feel this pressure strongly because they either assist their mother or other female relatives to complete their home tasks or achieve a transition to an adult role, such as a wife or mother, at this time.
 From that age, some girls who are still in elementary school are at risk of interrupting their studies.
-The traditional concept of marriage in Africa regards investment in women's education as a waste, that is, all proceeds flow to another family.
-Therefore, it is often difficult for women to get care from their father and thus lose many educational opportunities.
+The traditional concept of marriage in Africa regards investment in women's education as a waste; that is, all proceeds flow to another family.
+Therefore, it is often difficult for women to get care from their fathers and thus lose many educational opportunities.

-Many tribes in different parts of the world, do not advocate women education.
-Their cultural values are violated in case of disobeyance of their ancestors.
+Many tribes in different parts of the world do not advocate for women education.
+Their cultural values are violated in case of disobedience to their ancestors.

 Policy interventions

 Cost-related

-Effectively promote universal, free and compulsory basic education, reduce or eliminate the direct cost of basic education, so that primary education can be more affordable.
+Effectively promote universal, free, and compulsory basic education, reduce or eliminate the direct cost of basic education, so that primary education can be more affordable.
 For example, in 2001, Tanzania implemented free primary education, resulting in a rapid increase in the gross enrollment rate of women's primary education from 61.6% to 88.8%.

 Schools

-Schools create a safe and fair learning environment and institutional culture that is conducive to women.
-Gender considerations will be taken into account in the supply and allocation of resources to meet women's specific educational needs.
-More important is to strengthen gender awareness education for all teachers and educators.
+Schools aim to create a safe and fair learning environment and an institutional culture that is conducive to women.
+Gender considerations are taken into account in the supply and allocation of resources to meet women's specific educational needs and strengthen gender awareness education for all teachers and educators.